WHO WE ARE

 What to Expect

 Our mission at Bethlehem is "Sharing Christ's love and caring for all people."
-That means you!
-All are welcome to join us for worship.
-Many churches say "Come as you are," but we really mean it!
+We welcome all people to join us for worship.
 Since God looks at the heart, please feel free to wear whatever you're 'at-home' in.
-For visitors, we encourage you to swing by our Welcome Center to receive a free gift and learn more about Bethlehem.
+For visitors, we encourage you to swing by our Welcome Center table to receive a free gift and learn more about Bethlehem.

 We have several different worship service options at Bethlehem: